equalitie/asio-ipfs/README.md

 * Boost.Asio based event loop
 * Supports callbacks, futures and coroutines
 * Cmake automatically downloads `golang` and `go-ipfs` + its dependencies
+* Self contained: no need to run a separate ipfs daemon

 ## Caveats/TODOs